kalyan-anna/react-query-zustand-example/README.md

 # react-query-zustand-example

-Full repo to be uploaded soon (power cut).
+Complete repo to be uploaded soon (power cut).